July 23, 2012

 Every time I re-read these stories I’m trying to figure out how Suzanne Collins manages to bring to life such a vast army of characters.

-This is what has made the trilogy a bestseller; your average reader doesn’t notice the importance of POV or the depth of the characterization, but they know whether or not the plot works.
+This is what has made the trilogy a bestseller; your average reader doesn’t notice the clever manipulation of the POV or the depth of the characterization, but they know whether or not the plot works.
 The Hunger Games‘ plot is fabulously constructed, page-turning, and jam-packed with action.
 How does she do it?
 Constant conflict.
 Suzanne Collins covers all types of conflict: person vs society, person vs person, person vs environment, person vs self.
 Some conflicts last the whole series, others are solved quickly but replaced by others.
 Poor Katniss.
 She must handle conflict after conflict after conflict.
 Her methods for solving problems are diverse, mostly successful, but she is human enough to sometimes solve small problems without realizing the ramifications and/or their long-term effects.

 Plot is the main reason these books are so popular.